 6. Slurp down some reimen and grill Maezawa beef at Daidoen

 The first time you hear the term, “Three Great Noodles of Morioka”, you might guess ramen, udon, and soba.
 You’d be wrong.
 The three are actually reimen (of Korean origin), jajamen (of Chinese origin), and wanko soba (of Japanese origin).

-Despite their different origins, these three noodles have become beloved traditional dishes of the city including Morioka Reimen, imported by a Hamhung native from North Korea in the 1950s.
+Despite their different origins, these noodles have become beloved traditional dishes of the city including Morioka Reimen, imported by a Hamhung native from North Korea in the 1950s.

 As you slurp down on the perfectly chilled noodles and a light broth made of beef and chicken, it feels like a dish that perfectly embodies winter.
 Depending on the season, the broth is infused with fruits like watermelons or apples.